sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   called :file:`libcblas_new.so` or :file:`libcblas_new.dylib`, then
   set this to "cblas_new".

+Sage overrides the user's settings of the following variables:

+- :envvar:`MPLCONFIGDIR` - ordinarily, this variable lets the user set their matplotlib config directory.
+Due to incompatibilies in the contents of this directory among different versions of matplotlib, Sage overrides the user's setting, defining it instead to be ``$DOT_SAGE/matplotlib-VER``,   with "VER" replaced by the current matplotlib version number.

 Variables dealing with doctesting:

 - :envvar:`SAGE_TESTDIR` - a temporary directory used during Sage's